quickthyme/qroute/README.md

 ```
 resolveRouteToSelf(from: QTRoutable, input: QTRouteResolvingInput, completion: QTRoutableCompletion)
 ```
 The default implementation ignores the result and calls the completion handler passing the current routable, which should be sufficient most of the time.
-This event will be invoked in response to `driveTo` or `driveSub`, whenever the `targetId` matches the `source`.
-You might opt-in to this for situations where you want/need to directly invoke a "refresh" or "re-route" on the current routable, or in cases where the target Id is uncertain.
+This event will be invoked in response to `driveTo` or `driveSub`, whenever the `targetId` matches the `source`. †

+You might choose to opt-in to this behavior in situations where you want/need to directly invoke a "refresh" or "re-route" on the current routable, or in cases where the target Id is uncertain.

 If you choose to implement this, then the resolver is expected to perform the required steps to navigate to *itself*, in whatever which way that may be interpreted.
 If the navigation is successful, the resolver must invoke the `QTRoutableCompletion` block before exiting.

+**†** While performing a `driveSub()` against *self*, the driver will invoke `resolveRouteToChild()` instead.

 ### QTRouteResolvingInput